jokrey/AGameOfLife/README.md

 ## Usage

 Click tiles to toggle their 'aliveness'.
 Use the UI panels on the footer to choose surrounding parameters.
+Press Ctrl and use the mouse to move the game board or zoom in on it(out of the box AnimationEngine functionality).

 ## License